jronallo/video-sprites/README.md

 ## TODO

-- Instead of creating one sprite, create multiple sprites and have them appropriately listed in the WebVTT file.
-- Allow for setting the base URL to use in the VTT file.
 - Consider adding an option to change the output filename.
 - Optionally allow for scene change detection and variable length cues.
 How difficult would this be?
 - Should the first timestamp after the first cue not be on the second but be a fractional second instead?